Post detection audit and assessment: introduction

 - Where practical, visit the home base of the commercial entity involved to check for further breaches and to check vehicles for misuse.

-- Seize vehicles as appropriate in line with the SI sanctions policy.
+- Seize vehicles as appropriate in line with the FIS sanctions policy.

 - Take details of all the offender’s vehicles.

 - Arrange and undertake all interviews of suspects involved in fraud.

 - Wherever possible take up all available records relating to the use of oil by the business.

 - Arrange for restoration of vehicles seized, where appropriate.

 - Complete all appropriate paperwork in relation to seizure and return of vehicles.

 - Scan case documents, complete the standard referral report and file copies of all pertinent information and records in the RIS-RFTU shared CAF.

 - Include in referral report whether the case should be referred to the Traffic Commissioners for action against the operator’s license.